 According to a study published in the journal Science, there appears to be an enzyme group that plays a fundamental role in this process.

-Below you have an index with the 2 points we are going to deal with in this article.
+Provided bellow is an index with the 2 points we are going to expand on in this article.

 The Clr4 complex improves female fertility

 The Chao Yu team from the University of Hangzhou (China), has studied the role of a group of enzymes called complex Clr4, known to regulate various cellular signaling pathways.